chris86tian/usefy/README.md

 # Usefy

 Usefy is a cutting-edge platform designed to empower individuals by enhancing their learning experiences, tracking progress, and fostering personal growth.
-This repository encapsulates the backend architecture and data flow for Usefy, making it a one-stop solution for modern educational needs.
+This repository encapsulates the backend & client architecture and data flow for Usefy, making it a one-stop solution for modern educational needs.

 ---